 To keep up to date about Covid 19, please visit: Liverpool City Council website

 To ask for help from the council, ring: 0151 233 3066.

 Lines are open 8am to 6pm Monday to Friday.

 Call the NHS 24/7 on 111.

-Stephanie Pitchers will be the Green Party candidate for St Michaels in the local elections on Thursday May 6 2021.
-Steph says: “I am determined to work hard for all your votes so that I can carry on the fantastic work achieved by all the Green Party councillors.
+Stephanie Pitchers is the new Green Party councillor for St Michaels.
+Steph says: “I am thrilled that local residents voted me in on 6th May.
+THANK YOU to everyone who put their faith in me.
+I am determined to work hard to represent all St Michaels residents in the council chamber and will carry on the fantastic work achieved by our Green Party councillors.
 I love and cherish our city and promise you that I will do everything I can to make St Michaels the best place to live, work and play.”

 Cllr.
-Sarah Jennings will be leaving after 13 years of service as ward councillor.
+Sarah Jennings has stepped down as ward councillor after 13 years of service.
 Sarah says: “It’s been a pleasure and an honour to have been able to serve the people of St Michaels for the last 13 years, but I think it’s time to let someone new take up the role.
 I have complete confidence in Steph and know she will be an amazing representative for you.
 She has great ideas and is passionate about making life better for everyone in Liverpool.”

 Festival Gardens Development Update